Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

          ```
       2. Send a position for the end-effector:

-          To enable this, go to ros_controller.launch file under launch folder and make sure it load the "ros_controllers.yaml" controller.
+          To enable this, go to ros_controller.launch file under launch folder and make sure it loads the "ros_controllers.yaml" controller.

           ```
            <rosparam file="$(find GRIP)/config/ros_controllers.yaml" command="load"/>